Friedrich Wilhelm Rembert von Berg: Early life

 Berg along with his siblings spent their childhood in the Sagnitz castle and were home educated by the young Friedrich Georg Wilhelm Struve.
 He was brought up as a Lutheran.
 After he finished his home education he studied in the Tartu Gymnasium in Dorpat.
 Originally not seeking a military career as a family tradition, Berg enrolled into the Philosophy faculty of Imperial University of Dorpat in 1810.
-But after Napoleon invaded of Russia in 1812, Berg dropped out from university and voluntarily entered the Russian Imperial Army.
+But after Napoleon invaded Russia in 1812, Berg dropped out of university and voluntarily entered the Russian Imperial Army.
 He entered the army as a Fahnenjunker and was enlisted into the 6th Libau Infantry Regiment which was stationed at the north-western part of Russia to defend against Napoleon.
 Berg's bravery during the war of 1812 rewarded him the rank of lieutenant from Alexander I personally.
 He was also appointed second to the quartermaster due to his high education and being multilingual among Russian soldiers at the time.

-After Napoleon was pushed out of Russia, Berg was transferred to a partisan unit under the commands of Baron von Tettenborn and Pavel Kutuzov and took part in actions in Germany including the Battle of Leipzig.
+After Napoleon was pushed out of Russia, Berg was transferred to a partisan unit under the command of Baron von Tettenborn and Pavel Kutuzov and took part in actions in Germany including the Battle of Leipzig.